 Greetings!
 My name is Chuck Dunning, and I welcome you to The Mystic Way of the Heart.
 Among other reasons, I write this blog because I have a great feeling of compassion for Christians who find themselves drawn toward what many in the mainstream might call “the fringes.”
 I’ve been out here for decades now, and I know how lonely and hostile the Christian world can sometimes feel when many of the flock don’t think you belong.

 I consider myself a Christian of a very liberal and progressive sort, and I find affinity with much of what I see in the emerging church movement.
 Christian existentialism also has a significant place in my thinking.
-I was christened, raised and baptized in the Methodist Church, and for a while I was active in the Liberal Catholic and Independent Orthodox movements.
-While I love the traditional sacraments, I currently have no desire to be involved with dogmatic and authoritarian religious organizations, and so I enjoy participating in small groups and serving other individuals as an independent spiritual director.
+I was christened, raised, and baptized in the Methodist Church, and for a while I was active in the Liberal Catholic and Independent Orthodox movements.
+While I love the traditional sacraments, I currently have no desire to be involved with dogmatic and authoritarian religious organizations, and so I enjoy participating in small private groups.

 While I have serious concerns about fundamentalist and conservative movements in the Church, especially in the USA, I do not consider myself at war with anyone but rather striving to meet all in the spirit of the Beatitudes.
 I definitely do not believe that (1) the Bible is inerrant, (2) that being a Christian is a requirement for being a good person, (3) that Christianity is the “best” religion for everyone, or (4) that God is sorting people out for either eternal bliss or torment.
 Significant traditional influences on my understanding and practice of Christianity include the works of: the Desert Fathers & Mothers, Meister Eckhart, Julian of Norwich, St. Francis of Assisi, St. John of the Cross, Jakob Boehme, and John Wesley.
 More recent authors include: Soren Kierkegaard, Paul Tillich, Evelyn Underhill, Thomas Merton, Martin Luther King Jr., Matthew Fox, Elaine Pagels, and Marcus Borg.

 I’ve identified as a mystic since my mid-20s, but didn’t begin publicly discussing my mystical life until my mid-40s.
-To me, the Great Mysterious Truth we refer to as God or Spirit is both immanent and transcendent; God and God’s creation are thus essentially nondual.
+To me, the Great Mysterious Truth we refer to as God or Spirit as nondual.
+Somewhat like Spinoza, I conceive of the material universe as God’s physical body, and so God and God’s creation are thus essentially one.
 For me, the Divine can therefore be related to in a very personal and even romantic way.
 So it is that much of my poetry is addressed to the Beloved, the Cherished One, although I would hardly claim that an anthropomorphic concept, let alone a gendered one, is adequate.
 Even so, I am a man on the Way of the Heart, and thus there is no better word I can use to describe my deepest spiritual experiences, understandings, and aspirations than “Love.”
 In keeping with 1st Corinthians 13, and the Great Commandment from Jesus, it has been said, and I agree, that Love is more than knowledge, which is only the lamp of love, and the lamp is less than that which it enlightens.